 Nebo, Isaac Area

 Today Mount Britton still holds evidence of this once prosperous mining town, with many old mining equipment and materials still on site.
-There is a lookout, a mining display, and several rustic Shelters containing high quality period prints and an information board on the history of Mt.
-Britton.
+There is a lookout, a mining display, and several rustic shelters containing high quality period prints and an information board on the history of the area.
 Mount Britton is part of The Mining Trail drive and brochures can be picked up from Visitor Information Centres in the region.

 Nearby Moonlight Dam offers a basic camping area with water and toilets and is a picturesque and tranquil area for bird watching and a picnic.